-In order to increase the production and productivity of groundnut crop, Krishi Vigyan Kendra, Jalgaon Jamod, Buldana district, Maharashtra introduced the technology for sowing of groundnut crop on broad bed furrow in demo plots in that region while control plots crop were grown according to commonly accepted agricultural 2????
+In order to increase the production and productivity of groundnut crop Krishi Vigyan Kendra, Jalgaon Jamod, Buldana district, Maharashtra newly introduced the technology for sowing of groundnut crop on broad bed furrow in demo plots in that region while control plots crop were grown according to commonly accepted agricultural practices.
 The trial was carried out in summer season in 2015-16 and 2016-17 in farmers fields in Jalgaon Jamod and Sangrampur tahsil, Buldana district of Maharashtra.
-Each year different areas were chosen for the study.
+Each year different areas of Jalgaon Jamod and Sangrampur tahsil were chosen for the study.
 Before the FLD trail implemented, the farmers were trained by experts and KVK's scientists on use of broad bed furrow machines.
-In demonstration quality seeds of an improved variety of groundnut crop i.e. TAG-25, seed treatment, recommended dose of fertilizers, Rhizobium, PSB bio-fertilizer and crop protection management techniques demonstrated in the farmer's field through frontline demonstration at various locations.
-The raised bed planted every year on was done at five fields of one acre each.
-A tractor drawn bed planter was used to planting groundnut in broad bed furrow technique (Figure??).
-Irrigation was done by sprinklers at different stages of groundnut.
+In demonstration quality seeds of an improved variety of groundnut crop i.e. TAG-25, seed treatment with Rhizobium culture @4 gm per kg and PSB bio-fertilizer @ 4 gm per kg seed, as per soil testing report fertilizer dose of urea 40 kg/ha, SSP 210 kg/ha and MOP 45 kg/ha were used and crop protection management techniques demonstrated in the farmer's field through frontline demonstration at various locations.
+The raised bed planted every year on was done at five fields of 0.4 ha each.
+A tractor drawn bed planter was used to planting groundnut seed in broad bed furrow technique.
+Irrigation was done by sprinklers at time of sowing and every 10 to 15 days interval up to flowering stage and than at time of pod development.
 Crop yield was collected based on actual yield per hectare basis.
-Growing Production cost and gross return were calculated on prevalent market prices.
+Growing cost and gross return were calculated on prevalent market prices in study period.
 The conventional practices were maintained in case of local checks.
-All major agricultural operations were carried out under the
+All major agricultural operations were carried out under the supervision of KVK, Jalgaon Jamod scientist by regular visits.
+The yield increase in demonstrations over farmers' practice was calculated by using the following formula: Extension Gap (q/ha) = Demonstration Yield - Check Yield